-While the state doesn't have an official strategy for braiding WIOA and Perkins funds. both ADE/CTE and WIOA collaborated on the Perkins V and WIOA state plans.
+While the state doesn't have an official strategy for braiding WIOA and Perkins funds, both ADE/CTE and WIOA collaborated on the Perkins V and WIOA state plans.
 ADE/CTE & the State Workforce Board now use the same In-Demand Industry & Occupation ranking model from Arizona's Office of Economic Opportunity.
 Although, currently, there are a few formal common strategies defined, both ADE/CTE and Adult Education/ADE (supported by WIOA funds) intend to increase collaboration.
 ADE/CTE and Adult Education/ADE (WIOA funded) have recognized the need and plan to identify a common language surrounding workforce development and providers.
 There is also a need and a plan being developed for a defined workforce continuum identifying all providers of workforce development with clear exit and re-entry points.
 Career literacy starting with kindergarten and continuing through adulthood is an essential part of the system.
 These two main tasks will help identify common strengths and challenges to strengthen a full-service workforce development system for Arizona.
-Arizona Job Connection Job Search site recruits employers in In-Demand Industries.
+ARIZONA@WORK staff engages employers in in-demand industries and posts opportunities in the Arizona Job Connection, the state's labor exchange system.
 Several platforms are available to help students identify career objectives and connect with appropriate employers, as well as to satisfy the requirements of the Education Career Action Plans (ECAP).
 (Appendix F: Career Literacy Standards)

-ADE/CTE and Adult Education/ADE collaborate in the development and implementation of the Arizona Education Economic Commission (AEEC).
-AEEC is a public-private partnership between the Arizona Department of Education and the major industry leaders/sectors across Arizona to promote skill development, work-based learning experiences and economic development.
-Its work focuses on state-level initiatives and the development of industry-level models for Work-Based Learning, while the new Community Engagement Team will be focused on bringing resources and building relationships for the benefit of local districts and schools.
+The Arizona Economic Education Commission (AEEC) was developed within ADE.
+Its work focuses on state-level initiatives and the development of industry-level models for Work-Based Learning, while the new Community Engagement Team will be focused on partnerships between local industry and education providers, bringing resources and building relationships for the benefit of local districts and students.